Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 **Solo Delegate**

 - Self-voted delegate
-- Rewards paid only to delegate wallet
+- If no XCA voting addresses are configured, all rewards are paid to the delegate wallet
-- Manual reward management
+- Manual reward distribution is required when no voting addresses are configured

-!!! info
-    This setting can be changed later using the installer menu.

-Press **Enter** for shared delegate, or type `No` for solo delegate.
+- You can optionally restrict voting by specifying which XCA wallet addresses are allowed to vote for this delegate

 ---